Vallée du Rhône, Côtes du Rhône,Châteauneuf-du-Pape,Côtes du Rhône Villages,0,Vin de France

 Pierre Gaillard's vines are located on steeply sloping soils that plunge...

 The Mas Caron estate was created in 2015 by Marc BOULON, former sales manager in the sale of computer software for 30 years.
-For about ten years Marc had in mind the project of taking over a vineyard.
-His children being independent and after having met his partner Cerise, he decided to embark on this adventure of passion to become a...Lire plus Learn more
+For about ten years Marc had the pro in mind....Lire plus Learn more

 The Mas Caron estate was created in 2015 by Marc BOULON, former sales manager in the sale of computer software for 30 years.
 For about ten years Marc had in mind the project of taking over a vineyard.
 His children being independent and after meeting Cerise, his partner, he decided to embark on this adventure of passion at his side.
 After a year of research, Marc and Cerise fell under the spell of a Provençal farmhouse built in 1720 completely surrounded by vineyards and olive trees.
 This building has a superb view over the laces of Montmirail and Mont Ventoux, which strongly influenced the owners' choice, but if the vines were already there, the farmhouse was not yet a domain.
 Well surrounded and always animated by his passion for wine, Marc created everything: the name of the estate, the vintages, the cellar...
 It is both an opportunity because it has allowed him to choose a field that resembles him but it is also a big challenge because there is everything to do and in particular to create the notoriety of the field.
 This is also why the estate very quickly embarked on wine tourism.
 He therefore resumed his studies to complete a professional Baccalaureate in vines and wines by correspondence with the Orange Wine School, in order to have the necessary knowledge to create his own wine estate.
 He completed a practical internship at Château Juvenal in Saint Hippolyte-le-Graveyron to acquire the technical side.
 For the anecdote, the name of the domain comes from a play on words with the term "mascaron", which in architecture refers to an ornament generally representing a mask or a human figure whose original function was to keep evil spirits away so that they would not enter the house.
 Marc also wanted to wink at his origins, since Parisians often pronounce "macaroons".
 The farmhouse being located in the commune of Caromb, the name is also a way to integrate into its environment.
 Finally, Mas Caron's initials are "M C" like Marc and Cerise.
 The estate now has 11 hectares of vines, 4 of which were planted in March 2018 to offer more diversified vintages in the future